Pharmaceuticals

 Consumption

-- Pharmaceutical pain-killers/pain-relievers and opioids (excluding over-the-counter) are the most common pharmaceuticals used for non-medical purposes (2.7%), followed by tranquilisers/sleeping pills (1.8%) (AIHW 2020, Table 4.6).
+• Pharmaceutical pain-killers/pain-relievers and opioids (excluding over-the-counter medications such as paracetamol) are the most common pharmaceuticals used for non-medical purposes (2.2%), followed by pharmaceutical stimulants (2.1%) and tranquilisers/sleeping pills (1.6%) (AIHW 2024b, Table 6.2).

-In 2016, the way the NDSHS captured non-medical use of painkillers/analgesics and opioids changed to better reflect how these substances are used and understood in the community.
+In 2022–2023, the way the NDSHS captured illicit amphetamine use changed to better reflect how these substances are used and understood in the community.
+Two separate categories were created, specifically:

-There were no changes to the tranquillisers/sleeping pills, steroids, or methadone/buprenorphine sections of the questionnaire.
+There were no changes to the pain-killers/pain-relievers and opioids, tranquillisers/sleeping pills, steroids, or methadone/buprenorphine sections of the questionnaire.

-These changes to the 2016 survey has resulted in a break in the time-series for painkillers and opiates and for the overall misuse of pharmaceuticals.
+These changes to the 2022–2023 survey resulted in a break in the time-series for the overall non-medical use of pharmaceuticals.

 This figure shows the proportion of persons who reported recent use of pharmaceuticals for non-medical purposes by age group in 2019.
 In 2019, recent non-medical use of pharmaceuticals in the last 12 months was common for people aged 20–29 (6.4%) and 40–49 (4.9%).
 It was least common for people aged 14–19 (2.3%).
 There is a filter to select other drug types: Pain-killers/pain relievers and opioids and tranquillisers/sleeping pills.

-Data from the 2019 NDSHS showed that a higher proportion of Australians aged 14 and over approved the regular adult non-medical use of prescription pain-killers/pain-relievers (12.4%) and tranquilisers/sleeping pills (9.3%) than all illicit drugs except for cannabis (19.6%).
-However, support for the non-medical use of pharmaceuticals was lower than approval for the use of tobacco (15.4%) and alcohol (45%) (AIHW 2020).
+Data from the 2022–2023 NDSHS showed that a higher proportion of Australians aged 14 and over approved the regular adult non-medical use of prescription pain-killers/pain-relievers (13.0%) and tranquilisers/sleeping pills (9.5%) than all illicit drugs except for cannabis (23%).
+However, support for the non-medical use of prescription pain-killers/pain-relievers was lower than approval for the use of tobacco (15.5%) and alcohol (46%) (AIHW 2024, Table 11.7).

 Geographic trends

-- People living in Remote and very remote areas were about 1.5 times as likely as those from Major cities to have recently used pain-killers/pain-relievers and opioids (excluding over-the-counter) for non-medical purposes in 2019 (4.1% compared with 2.6%).
+• People living in Remote and very remote areas were about 1.2 times as likely as those from Major cities to have recently used pain-killers/pain-relievers and opioids for non-medical purposes in 2022–2023 (2.7% compared with 2.2%).
+This is a reduction from 2019 when they were 1.5 times as likely to have done so (AIHW 2024b, Table 9a.12).

-- People living in the most disadvantaged socioeconomic areas were 1.6 times as likely as those from the most advantaged socioeconomic areas to have used pain-killers/opioids for non-medical purposes (3.0% compared with 1.8%).
-Conversely, people living in the most advantaged areas were twice as likely as those from the most disadvantaged socioeconomic areas to have recently used tranquilisers for non-medical purposes (2.6% compared with 1.2%).
-These findings were still apparent after adjusting for differences in age (AIHW 2020, Table 7.18).
+• People living in the most disadvantaged socioeconomic areas were 1.6 times as likely as those from the most advantaged socioeconomic areas to have used pain-relievers/opioids for non-medical purposes (2.8% compared with 1.7%).
+Conversely, people living in the most advantaged areas were 2.7 times as likely as those from the most disadvantaged socioeconomic areas to have recently used pharmaceutical stimulants for non-medical purposes (3.5% compared with 1.3%).
+(AIHW 2024b, Table 9a.14).

-Figure PHARMS4: Recentᵃ use of painkillers, pain-relievers and opioidsᵇ, by remoteness area or socioeconomic area, people aged 14 and over, 2016 and 2019 (per cent)
+Figure PHARMS4: Recentᵃ use of painkillers, pain-relievers and opioidsᵇ, by remoteness area or socioeconomic area, people aged 14 and over, 2016 to 2022–2023 (per cent)

 This figure shows the proportion of recent non-medical use of pharmaceuticals by people aged 14 and over and socioeconomic area in 2016 and 2019.
 In 2019, the proportion of people aged 14 and over living in the most disadvantaged socioeconomic areas who used pain-killers/pain relievers for non-medical purposes was higher than those from the most advantaged socioeconomic areas (3.0% compared 1.8%).

-- Between April and August 2022, oxycodone consumption increased in both capital city and regional locations (ACIC 2023).
+• Between April and August 2023, oxycodone consumption increased in capital cities and decreased in regional areas.

 For state and territory data, see the National Wastewater Drug Monitoring Program reports.